 Recently I did a post expressing my concern about learning that a local police force routinely handcuffs people that they are taking to hospital under a Mental Health Act apprehension.
 That got me thinking about what it should look like to help people in mental health crisis.

-Speaking of which, I think it’s crucial that police attending situations where a mentally ill person poses an imminent threat be well trained in the use of less lethal force options, such as weapons that fire rubber bullets or bean bags.
-A number of years ago at a mental health clinic where I worked, a client had come in who was highly suicidal and wished to commit “suicide by cop” (i.e. goad police into shooting and killing him).
-The team of police officers that attended handled the situation extremely well trained and were able to utilize these less lethal options to make sure that nobody got hurt, including the client.
+Speaking of which, I think it’s crucial that police attending situations where a mentally ill person poses an imminent threat have training in the use of less lethal force options, such as weapons that fire rubber bullets or bean bags.
+Several years ago at a mental health clinic where I worked, a client had come in who was highly suicidal and wished to commit “suicide by cop” (i.e. goad police into shooting and killing him).
+The team of police officers involved handled the situation extremely well and were able to utilize these less lethal options to make sure that nobody got hurt, including the client.

 Because mental illness is unpredictable, mental health crisis situations are equally unpredictable.
 However, I think having a well-designed crisis response system can go a long way in both promoting safety and preserving dignity of the mentally ill person in crisis.
 A system that further traumatizes mentally ill individuals does no one any favours, and we need to do better than that.